 At KEGS our aim is to make physics exciting, relevant and accessible to our students.
 We have a real passion for physics and a strong tradition of experimental physics.
 We seek to inspire and excite all our students, to cater for the needs of our gifted learners and to support well all those studying physics.
-We have close links with the Institute of Physics, and have been appointed as a Link School in the IoP's Stimulating Physics Network.
-Our students are encouraged to attend lectures on new and developing areas of physics, also arranged by the local branch of the IoP.
+We have close links with the Institute of Physics, and take an active part in IoP activities at the local level, helping to organise public lectures and an event for primary school children called PhysicsFest.
+Our students are encouraged to attend lectures on new and developing areas of physics.
 The department runs a very successful annual visit to Geneva, taking in CERN naturally, as well as other attractions, and also mounts trips to other sites, such as local hospitals and the fusion reactor at JET.